 Statins are the most proven treatment (other than healthy diet and exercise) for the reduction of heart attack and stroke events.
 The evidence of statins causing reduction in death and disability from heart attack and stroke in high risk populations is overwhelming.
 That evidence guides our prescribing statins for those with atherosclerosis, which we identify using carotid ultrasound and coronary calcium scoring.

 They are highly effective, but not for the reason most think.
-While they lower bad cholesterol levels, their most potent benefit is reduction of inflammation.
+While they lower bad cholesterol levels, their most potent benefit is reduction of inflammation in the artery wall.

 Though statins can provoke side effects in a small percentage of users (most commonly muscle aching) the vast majority of us can take them safely with benefit and little or no adverse results.
 Untreated sleep apnea and low vitamin D increase the likelihood of muscle aches.
 Correction of these issues reduces these side effects and has other benefits.
 Evidence that Coenzyme Q10/Ubiquinol is helpful is mixed, but it is worth trying.

 Reduction in arterial disease related dementia is far greater than the incidence of cognitive harm from statins.
 Don’t get stuck on this worry.